muckelba/poracleWiki/v3/index.md

 # v3

-Thats the Documentation about PoracleJS v3.
+That's the Documentation about PoracleJS v3.
 Don't use it unless you have to.

+## THIS DOCUMENTATION IS FOR A FORKED VERSION OF PORACLE.
+I STRONGLY RECOMMEND TO USE THIS INSTEAD OF THE ORIGINAL VERSION FROM KARTUL

+You can find it [here](https://github.com/BoxService/PoracleJS)